drs-11/meta-juicer/README.md

 1) Put the main python script and Chromaprint excecutable(fpcalc.exe) in the folder with all the music files you want to have metadata corrected
 2) Run the script and that's it

-##Limitations
+## Limitations
-1)Works only on songs which are in the Last.fm music database 2)May not work for songs with scraped parts
+1) Works only on songs which are in the Last.fm music database
+2) May not work for songs with scraped parts
-3)Also depends on acoustid's audiofingerprint database
+3) Also depends on acoustid's audiofingerprint database

 ## Todo
 - add comments